 VEGAN GREEN BEAN CASSEROLE (HEALTHY)

-Fresh green beans and baked crispy onions with a savory mushroom gravy made from scratch.
-A healthy and delicious side dish for your holiday table, or just whenever!
+Made from scratch, this is an easy vegan green bean casserole with savory mushroom gravy and baked crispy onions is a healthy and delicious side dish for your holiday table, or just whenever!

 - generous pinch of mineral salt

-- 1 pound fresh green beans, trimmed and halved
+- 1 pound fresh green beans, ends trimmed and cut in half

 - 2 tablespoons olive oil